Suleiman Ali Mourad

-Suleiman Ali Mourad is a Lebanese religious studies scholar.
+Suleiman Ali Mourad is a Lebanese religious studies scholar and a scholar of Quranic studies.
 He is Myra M. Sampson Professor of Religion and Middle East Studies and the chair of Department of Religion at Smith College.
 His work explores Islamic history, religious thought, Jerusalem, Jihad ideology, and how modernity has transformed Muslims' views on their history, legal traditions, and intellectual heritage.

 In 2025, he was awarded a Senior Fellowship of the Zukunftskollegs at the University of Konstanz.